I’m going to share a story about my good friend Stella, who suffers from torn knee ligaments.

 But, in reality, Stella’s knees are quite fragile.

-The same knees which allow her to jump on the bed, climb up the stairs, and most importantly, to walk around and perform normal daily activities, are quite susceptible to debilitating injury.
+The same knees which allow her to jump on the bed, climb up the stairs, and most importantly, walk around and perform normal daily activities, are quite susceptible to debilitating injury.

 Torn Knee Ligaments and Knee Injuries